3liz/lizmap-documentation/source/install/pre_requirements.rst

 Some plugins can be added to QGIS Server.
 This will enable some features in Lizmap.
 It's not compulsory but in some situations, it's better.

-Either you should setup the ``QGIS_PLUGIN_PATH`` environment variable during the installation of QGIS Server or use the default one provided by QGIS. https://docs.qgis.org/latest/en/docs/server_manual/config.html#environment-variables
+Either you should setup the ``QGIS_PLUGINPATH`` environment variable during the installation of QGIS Server or use the default one provided by QGIS. https://docs.qgis.org/latest/en/docs/server_manual/config.html#environment-variables